www.handicapmd.com - HandicapMD

 Disabled veterans can apply for a specialized license plate by providing proof of their service-connected disability and completing the relevant DMV forms.

-How to Use Your Disability Parking Permit
+How to Use Your Disability Permit

 Using a disability parking permit involves adhering to specific rules, such as parking in designated spaces and ensuring the tag is visible.